 - Well documented (detailed usage and benchmark )

-- Seamlessly parses both FASTA and FASTQ formats
+- Seamlessly parsing both FASTA and FASTQ formats

-- Support STDIN and gziped input/output file, easy being used in pipe
+- Supporting STDIN and gzipped input/output file, easy being used in pipe

-- Support custom sequence ID regular expression (especially useful for searching with ID list)
+- Supporting custom sequence ID regular expression (especially useful for searching with ID list)

 - Reproducible results (configurable rand seed in

 - Well organized source code, friendly to use and easy to extend